nick-brown/ruby-interview-questions/README.md

    `a = %w(superman batman)` #=> `["superman", "batman"]`

 Q: What does `%W` allow for?
-A: With `%W` it's possible to do string interpolation.
+A: With `%W` it is possible to define an array containing string interpolation.

 Q: True or False: `a, b = ['foo', 'bar']` #=> `a = 'foo', b = 'bar'`
 A: True